rafap1/tf2025/labs/lab_03_ec2_count/README_lab_03_ec2_count.md

 Take a look at the output blocks... what has changed vs lab02 Explore the definition of output `public_ip` and the command `terraform output public_ip`
 ## Change number of instances
-- Increment num_instances by one, perhaps by adding the variable with value 4 to file terraform.tfvars
+- Increment `num_instances by one`, perhaps by adding the variable with value 4 to file terraform.tfvars
 - What happens?
+- Now decrement by one - check `terraform plan`.  which machine will be destroyed?

 ## Add a validation to the num_instances variable
 - for example >0 and <=4